Alpha-X-95/LaCToK/README.md

-# GenEval: An Object-Focused Framework for Evaluating Text-to-Image Alignment
+# LaCTok:Latent Consistency Tokenizer for High-resolution Image Reconstruction and Generation by 256 Tokens

 This repository contains code for the paper [LaCTok:Latent Consistency Tokenizer for High-resolution Image Reconstruction and Generation by 256 Tokens](https://arxiv.org/abs/2503.08377).
 ### Abstract